breadoliveoilsalt/jlox-compiler-in-ts/README.md

   - [X] Add global env and ability to read multiple lines
   - [X] Add scoped envs
   - [X] Add block statements
+- [X] Fix Repl
+  - [X] it can handle one error and repeats the loop, but it forcefully exits after a second error
+  - [X] it needs a global env for variables to work
+  - [X] print evaluation of expressions to console even if `print` not used

 ## Open issues / Questions